 When approvals are complete, you will receive a referral for a child.
 It is highly recommended that you seek assistance from a reputable international adoption medical clinic to review the file thoroughly.
 Upon acceptance of the referral, your agency will deliver your dossier to the Ministry of Youth & Social Development for approval.
 Once that dossier and match have been approved, you will receive travel approval.
 Typically, this process can take approximately 1½ to 2 years from turning in your application to adoption finalization.
 The specific time frame will depend upon the profile of the child you are seeking to adopt.

 When you have gained approval to travel, you should plan for an extended stay for the required bonding and court period.
 Prospective parents have two travel options:

-*Option 2: Travel to Nigeria and complete the 6 weeks which includes the bonding and court period (again, if married, both parents must be present during the bonding and court period).
+*Option 2: Travel to Nigeria and complete the six weeks, which includes the bonding and court period (again, if married, both parents must be present during the bonding and court period).
 Once the bonding and court requirement is satisfied (and the child is legally yours), parents apply for the child’s passport.
 At that time, they can choose to take the child back to the orphanage for care and protection and return to the US to wait for the Embassy to issue a visa appointment.
-When the child’s visa appointment has been scheduled, parents return to Nigeria for a trip of 2-3 weeks.
+When the child’s visa appointment has been scheduled, the parents return to Nigeria for a trip of 2-3 weeks.
 This trip includes the Embassy doctor appointment and visa appointment at the US Embassy to finalize the intercountry adoption process.
 At this point, Nigeria only requires one parent to travel.